Mrs McGinty's Dead: Film

 The novel was adapted by MGM in 1964 as the film Murder Most Foul.
-However, in an unusual move, the character of Poirot was replaced with Miss Marple (portrayed by Margaret Rutherford), who comes onto the case when she is a juror in the trial of the lodger who is accused of the murder.
-She is the only juror to believe the lodger is innocent and will not join with the others to vote guilty.
-The jury foreman says to the judge that they cannot make up their minds.
-The judge rules for a mistrial and arranges for a retrial in a week, giving Miss Marple seven days to solve the case.
+However, in an unusual move, the character of Poirot was replaced with Miss Marple (portrayed by Margaret Rutherford), who comes onto the case as a juror in the trial of the lodger who is accused of the murder.
+She is the only juror to believe the lodger innocent, hanging the jury.
+The judge rules a mistrial and arranges for a retrial in a week, giving Miss Marple seven days to solve the case.

-However, the film is otherwise only loosely based on the novel, altering almost all the characters, subplots, names, and deaths.
-The motive for the murder remains the same, but the killer's name and role are changed from that of the novel.
+The film is only loosely based on the novel, altering almost all the characters, subplots, names, and deaths.
+The motive for the murder remains the same, but the killer's name and role are changed.
 The film's tone is more playful and light-hearted than the novel, as was characteristic of Rutherford's Christie film adaptations.

 Television

 British adaptation

 A television programme was produced in 2007 with David Suchet as Poirot in the ITV series Agatha Christie's Poirot, first broadcast on 14 September 2008.
 It was directed by Ashley Pearce, who also directed Appointment with Death and Three Act Tragedy for the ITV series.
 It also starred Zoë Wanamaker returning as Ariadne Oliver (who first appeared in Cards on the Table) and Richard Hope as Superintendent Spence (who first appeared in Taken at the Flood), respectively.
 The adaptation is reasonably faithful to the novel, with the deletion of a few characters and omitting two of the women from the newspaper article – only focusing on Lily Gamboll and Eva Kane.